ory/docs/docs/ecosystem/sqa.md

 ### Request telemetry

-The ip addresses of both host and client are anonymized to `0.0.0.0`.
-Any identifiable information in the URL path and query is hashed with sha256 using a randomly assigned uuid v4 salt:
+The IP addresses of both host and client are anonymized to `0.0.0.0`.
+Any identifiable information in the URL path and query is hashed with SHA-256 using a randomly assigned UUID v4 salt:

 - `/clients/foo` with salt `ABCDEFGH` becomes `/clients/sha256("foo|ABCDEFGH")`:
   `/clients/0301424a80469ad03a208de925563a97ec6ab2f9dc7a2ad71b2ded85a7f7a7af`